Web Crawlers List: 22 Most Common Bots & Spiders (2026)

 • Owner: Anthropic

-• Purpose: Collecting training data for Claude AI models
+• Purpose: Training data for Claude models

 9. Google-Extended